 Unlike fiat or government-backed currencies, cryptocurrencies have the same value in every country, as they are decentralized.

 Smaller companies and major enterprises want to hire employees around the globe, but are unsure of how to navigate global expansion from an onboarding and hiring perspective.
 Via makes hiring international talent seamless.
 With our-easy-to-use platform, Via manages the local HR processes for employment such as work visas and permits, benefits, payroll, background checks, and more.
 Our team of local legal experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-or-record/entity, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
 We shoulder the risk.

 With Via’s transparent pricing, you can pay full-time employees or contractors across borders with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.
 You decide the path of your business’s growth.